JuPfu/hub75/README.md

 If you're interested in optimizing **RGB matrix panel drivers**, this implementation serves as a valuable reference for efficient DMA-based rendering.

 ---

 ## Improved Colour Perception

 The graphics system for the demo effects operates in **RGB888** format (8 bits per channel, 24 bits per pixel).
-To better match human vision, colours are first mapped using the [CIE 1931 lightness curve](https://jared.geek.nz/2013/02/linear-led-pwm/).
+To better match human vision, colours are mapped using the [CIE 1931 lightness curve](https://jared.geek.nz/2013/02/linear-led-pwm/).
 This mapping effectively expands the usable range to **10 bits per channel**.

 The HUB75 driver takes advantage of this: its PIO/DMA pipeline packs each pixel as a **32-bit word** with 10 bits for red, 10 bits for green, and 10 bits for blue.